envris/nationalparks-docs/README.md

 Documentation for Parks Australia's commercial partners.

-These can be edited online directly from github (using the little pencil icon, if you are logged in with appropriate permissions), or using prose http://prose.io/envris/nationalparks-docs
+These can be edited online directly from github (using the little pencil icon, if you are logged in with appropriate permissions), or the usual git way.
+The .rst files are in "reStructured Text" format (more info http://docutils.sourceforge.net/docs/ref/rst/introduction.html).

 ## Commercial Tour Operators